arrange(filter(select(penguins, species, body_mass_g), species == "Adelie"), body_mass_g)15 Pipes and composition

 Exercises

-1. Build a pipeline that counts how many penguins of each species live on each island.
-Start with penguins, group by species and island, then summarise with n = n().
+- Build a pipeline that counts how many penguins of each species live on each island.
+Start with

 15.4 Function composition

-In Section 1.2, you saw that lambda calculus is built on applying functions to arguments.
+Lambda calculus (Section 1.2) is built on applying functions to arguments.
 Composition is the next step: apply one function, then apply another to the result.

 x |> f() |> g() is g(f(x)).
 In mathematical notation, that is (g . f)(x): the composition of g and f, applied to x.
 The pipe rewrites composition from inside-out to left-to-right.
 Nothing else changes.

 This is why dplyr verbs all follow the same contract: take a data frame as the first argument, return a data frame.
-Functions that follow this contract compose via the pipe.
-Functions that don’t (first argument is a formula, a filename, a model object) require workarounds.
-The convention exists so that verbs compose via the pipe.
+Functions that follow this contract compose via the pipe; functions that don’t (first argument is a formula, a filename, a model object) require workarounds.
+The convention exists precisely so that verbs snap together like sections of garden hose.

-In Chapter 7, you saw that functions are values you can pass around.
-Here, you see the other side: functions are things you compose.
+Functions are values you can pass around (Chapter 7), and they are also things you compose.
 Passing and composing are the two fundamental operations on functions, and together they account for most of what makes R code concise.

 clean_and_summarise <- function(df) {